Difference Between Erlang vs Haskell

 - Erlang is satisfactory for the concurrency-based system.
 On the other side, Haskell does not have intensity when it comes to concurrency.

-- Erlang with its practical approach is popular for developing a production system.
-On the other side, Haskell, although pure and dynamically typed, not so good for developing a production system.
+- Erlang, with its practical approach, is popular for developing a production system.
+On the other side, although pure and dynamically typed, Haskell is not so good for developing a production system.

 - Erlang has its brilliant concurrency support and can run efficiently on a distributed system with multiple nodes.
 On the other side, Haskell is a purely functional programming language that is designed to run on a single node only.

 - Erlang is common for designing a distributed system, not at the same level of articulacy as Haskell.
-On the other side, Haskell with recursive definitions and lambdas can abstract and formalize the semantics decisively.
+On the other side, Haskell can abstract and formalize the semantics decisively with recursive definitions and lambdas.

 Comparison Table of Erlang vs Haskell

 The table below summarizes the comparisons between Erlang vs Haskell: